guilmeister/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This directory is for practicing if else loops on Python
+This directory is for practicing if else loops on Python and C practice